prisma/specs/studio/README.md

 - accidentally closing tabs that contain unsaved queries, filters or other changes
 - having a new tab open on each link click, potentially overflowing the tabbar with unused tabs

-In order to alleviate those problems, we need track (and indicate) tabs state and change it's behaviour accordingly.
+In order to alleviate those problems, we need track (and indicate) tab state and change it's behaviour accordingly.

 Tab can have three states: [preview](#preview-tab), [sticky](#sticky-tab) and [dirty](#dirty-tab).